 In a high-impact crash or when a plane breaks up in the sky, the death is usually very quick and painless.

-If a plane crashes, the passengers onboard are still conscious, and circumstances show very little chance of survival, the death could be terrifying and it will feel like an eternity until the inevitable happens.
+If a plane crashes, the passengers onboard are still conscious, and circumstances show very little chance of survival, the death could be terrifying, and it will feel like an eternity until the inevitable happens, though this rarely happens.